NSNC-Lab/MouseSpatialGrid/README.md

 ### strflab_v1.45/preprocessing/sound/timefreq.m

+## 5/2/2025 New Repository

+The most up to date work is currently being done at the [Modeling Effort](https://github.com/Ipboyd/ModelingEffort/tree/master) repo.
+Please see this repo for updates after the above date.

 Line 65-67: increment is set to fix(sampleRate/10000) instead of fix(0.001*sampleRate)

 These two changes result in spectrograms with a sampling frequency of 10000 Hz, which matches the Dynasim simulation dt of 0.1 ms.